 cxpartners was founded in 2004 by Giles Colborne and Richard Caddick.
-Here they talk about the ideas and principles that motivated them and guided them along the way; why putting people first gets business results, the need for collaboration in design, and why strategy needs to be grounded in the ability to deliver.
+In 2020 cxpartners became part of Sopra Steria.
+Here they talk about their beliefs: why putting people first gets business results; the need for collaboration in solving complex problems; and why strategy needs to be grounded in the ability to deliver.

 Why did you form cxpartners?

 Richard: We’d worked together at a global digital agency network for several years and we wanted to create a different kind of consultancy.
 We wanted to put people back at the centre of design, technology, and business.

 Giles: This was back in 2004.
 We’d been doing work we were really proud of - we’d shown how user centred design could deliver business results and improve customer satisfaction.
 But we were a bit of an oddity, an island - we weren’t following the traditional agency model.